-I had a wee bit of an ebay addiction in my early twenties.
-I spent many sleepless nights “sneaker-fishing” my way into senseless purchases.
-I kicked my habit but have many reminders, including two fabulous, but un-wearably inconvenient, vintage Bakelite pins.
+I had a wee bit of an eBay addiction in my early twenties.
+I spent many sleepless nights “sneaker-fishing” my way into senseless purchases (waiting until the last second to enter my bid, which sometimes meant staying up super late).
+I was especially smitten with vintage jewelry and scored many gorgeous pieces.
+But it was a stupid habit – eBay was just so addictive!
+I kicked my habit but have many reminders, including two fabulous, but un-wearably inconvenient, vintage Bakelite brooches.
 The solution to a collection of brooches I don’t wear?
 Frame them!

 - Cotton batting (I used leftovers from an upholstery project)

 - Paint (leftover from paper storage organizer I painted)

 - Vintage frames ($5.00 for pair at estate sale – but this one from Amazon is cute)

 - Vintage brooches (try flea markets, yard sales and estate sales)

 I lightly sanded each frame, removing any sheen.
 Then I gave the frames a quick wipe with a damp cloth.
 Using a small brush I applied a coat of primer, let it dry overnight, then applied two coats of paint.
 I used a smaller artist’s brush to get the paint into the “carved” detail.
 Spray paint with a built-in primer would make light work of this job!